 Starting from the Bottom

 What do you do when a giant worm swallows you whole and stomach acid swells up behind you?
 You run like hell!
-That’s what Slime-san did, with his little bird friend in tow.
-After finding himself in a city built in the lower bowels of his predator, Slime-san wasted no time leaving.
+After finding himself in a city built in the lower bowels of his predator, Slime-san wastes no time leaving.
 You’ll find yourself learning the ropes as you hop, skip, jump and inevitably perish through each group of levels.
 Sprinkled into every death maze is one apple that can be used to unlock items, but getting to them can be a challenge.
 Some apples are in hard to reach areas and often leaves you with mere milliseconds to get back on course.
 Plus, each level has a time limit.
 If you take too long, a wall of acid will begin to wash over the screen.
 The acid is a great feature though.
-It slides into view and creates some nail biting moments.
+It slides into view and creates some nail-biting moments.
 I found myself shouting at the screen to urge Slime-san to move faster and celebrated every split second finish.
 Of course, there was even more shouting when I didn’t make it.

 Extra Slime, Please